KNEP: History

 The station signed on for the first time on March 5, 1958, as KDUH-TV, broadcasting from Hay Springs, Nebraska.
 The station was owned by Helen Duhamel, whose last name formed the basis of the callsign.
 It was a semi-satellite of the original KOTA-TV in Rapid City (license now held by KHME).
 Like its parent, it carried programming from all four major networks, but was a primary CBS affiliate.

 In 1965, in tandem with its parent, KDUH took on an unusual joint primary affiliation with CBS and ABC, slightly favoring CBS.
 This caused a good deal of confusion for viewers in the Nebraska Panhandle, since future sister station KSTF, which had signed on three years earlier in 1955, also held a joint primary affiliation with CBS and ABC, slightly favoring ABC.
 It was not unheard of for both stations to air the same program at the same time.
-However, in 1970, again in tandem with its parent, KDUH became a joint primary affiliate of ABC and NBC.
-This came after NBC finally lost patience with its longtime affiliate in the Black Hills, KRSD-TV (channel 7), whose signal had deteriorated to the point of unacceptability.
+However, in 1970, KOTA-TV and its repeaters exchanged CBS programming for NBC, replacing KRSD-TV (channel 7) as the NBC affiliate for Rapid City.

-KRSD would be forced off the air in 1976, replaced by a new station on channel 7, KEVN-TV (license now held by the present KOTA-TV).
-That station took all ABC programming, resulting in KOTA and KDUH becoming primary NBC affiliates with a secondary CBS affiliation.
-KDUH lost CBS in 1981 after KELO-TV in Sioux Falls signed on a low-powered repeater in Rapid City, and became a sole full-time NBC affiliate in 1981 before swapping affiliations to ABC in 1984.
+In 1969, KDUH-TV was approved to move its transmitter facility from Hay Springs to a new, 2000 ft tower near Hemingford, in Box Butte County.
+The effect would be to increase the coverage area and give Scottsbluff, Nebraska, a second broadcast TV channel.
+The mast was erected in mid-1970, rising to its full steel height in September.
+The antenna arrived then and was put into place so the station could begin broadcasting from there in October, When completed, the tower at Hemingford was the tallest structure in Nebraska; in 1998, skydivers from Utah jumped from the tower, which they considered their "Holy Grail".

-Also in 1981, operations were moved from Hay Springs to Scottsbluff.
+In 1971, Duhamel Broadcasting applied to move KDUH-TV's operations from Hay Springs to Scottsbluff.
+It cited the falling population and failing education system in Hay Springs as well as trouble maintaining personnel.
+The manager of KDUH-TV at the time insisted on working and living in Scottsbluff.
+A new petition was filed in 1973.
+On a third attempt in 1981, KDUH-TV was allowed to change its city of license and move its studios to Scottsbluff.
 In 1988, KDUH consolidated its operations at KOTA-TV.

-On September 24, 2002, the station's mast in Hemingford, which was built in the 1960s, collapsed during an installation of a digital transmitter.
-Two workers were killed and other three were injured.
-A new tower was located in Angora was built in 2003 as a replacement the collapsed transmitter.
-The full signal was restored on September 19, 2003.
-During the construction of the tower, KDUH reached viewers on cable systems in the area and Duhamel-owned translators K02NT in Scottsbluff, and K02NY in Chadron.
+Affiliation switches in Rapid City affected KDUH.
+In 1976, KRSD-TV left the air after having its license renewal denied.
+Its replacement, KEVN-TV, became a primary ABC affiliate, leaving CBS programs to air on KOTA-TV and repeaters.
+The two Rapid City stations split CBS programming until KELO-TV of Sioux Falls opened a Rapid City translator in 1981.
+In 1984, KOTA-TV switched from NBC to ABC.
+KDUH was a secondary affiliate of Fox in the 1990s.